cea-hpc/modules/INSTALL.rst

                       script between the two installed version of Modules (by setting-up the ``switchml`` shell function or alias).
                       (default=yes)
+--enable-libtclenvmodules
+                      Build and install the Modules Tcl extension library which provides optimized Tcl commands for the modulecmd.tcl script.
 --enable-versioning   Append Modules version to installation prefix and deploy
                       a ``versions`` modulepath shared between all versioning enabled Modules installation.
 A modulefile corresponding